BarFeigenberg/C--Synchronization-Thread_Safe_Spreadsheet-/README.md

 ## Related Projects and Future Enhancements

 * **Multi-User Simulator:** A console application to stress-test the `SharableSpreadSheet` class with a configurable number of concurrent threads and random operations.
-* **Spreadsheet GUI:** A graphical user interface (GUI) application to visualize and interact with the spreadsheet, demonstrating its functionality in a user-friendly environment.
-## Live Demo and Related Projects

-A simple graphical user interface (GUI) application was developed to demonstrate the functionality of the `SharableSpreadSheet` class.
-This application supports basic operations like loading, saving, and editing cells.
+* **Spreadsheet GUI:** A graphical user interface (GUI) application was developed to demonstrate the functionality of the SharableSpreadSheet class.
+This application allows users to visualize and interact with the spreadsheet through basic operations like loading, saving, and editing cells.

 ![Spreadsheet Demo](spreadsheetdemo.png)